cleesmith/tinycore_with_python_plus/README.md

 ***

 #### This remaster includes everything needed to code with Python:
+* Tiny Core version 6.1
-* compiletc: for compiling stuff with gcc and friends
+* compiletc: for compiling source code with gcc/friends as required with some python packages
 * Python 2.7.8, python-distribute, and pip
 * Nano
 * Vim